Ipswich Town F.C.: Supporters

-A recent nickname for Town is "The Tractor Boys", which was coined during the club's brief period in the Premier League from 2000 to 2002, when the team regularly competed against more fashionable clubs.
-The nickname is an example of self-deprecating humour referring to Suffolk's agricultural heritage.
-The origins of the nickname are not certain, but the first generally accepted use of the nickname was created whilst playing at Leeds United in 2000–2001: Ipswich were winning the game 2–1 and the Leeds fans started chanting, "We're being beaten by a bunch of tractor drivers".
+A recent nickname for Town is "The Tractor Boys", which was first used during the club's brief period in the Premier League from 2000 to 2002, when the team regularly competed against more fashionable clubs from larger, more cosmopolitan cities.
+The nickname is an example of self-deprecating humour referring to Suffolk's primarily rural and agricultural heritage.
+The origins of the nickname are not certain, but the first generally accepted use of the nickname was created whilst playing at Leeds United in September 2000: Ipswich were winning the game 2–1 and the Leeds fans started chanting, "We're being beaten by a bunch of tractor drivers".
 Barracking by supporters of more established Premiership clubs during Town's spell in the Premiership lent the ironic chant "1–0 to the Tractor Boys" increased potency and publicity, and the nickname is commonly used by the media.
 Former Town manager Jim Magilton commented in the local press that he disliked the nickname and said that it conjured up "images of carrot-crunching yokels", while players such as Matt Holland accepted the chant with good humour.

 Ipswich have a global fan base, with the official Ipswich Town Supporters Club having supporters branches across the world.
 The club has a particularly strong affiliation with German club Fortuna Düsseldorf, with Fortuna fans making an annual visit to Portman Road since 2006.
 Ipswich fans also organise visits to the Merkur Spiel-Arena in Düsseldorf to support Fortuna at their home matches.
 The two clubs organised two pre-season friendlies in Düsseldorf in 2015 and in Ipswich in 2024.